spendcastai/spendcast-mcp/README.md

 SELECT ?s ?p ?o WHERE { ?s ?p ?o } LIMIT 10
 ```

+**Working Examples:**
+The server includes several working SPARQL examples for:
+- Customer transaction analysis
+- Account and payment card usage
+- Spending patterns by category and merchant
+- Payment card usage patterns

+See the server documentation for complete working examples.

 **Returns:** JSON results from GraphDB or error information

 ## Development